SetProtocol/set-rebalancer-boilerplate/README.md

 NOTE: Heroku does not allow for two types of lock files so only do `yarn install` vs `npm install`

 Walk through the steps in the API Integration Walkthrough in order to:
-- Set up you wallet with mnemonic
+- Set up your wallet with mnemonic
 - Set up Infura
 - Set up your .env file